thehammeranderson/webcrawler/README.md

 ## Future improvements

 * Some websites can be huge and would take a long time to process and results could be extremely large.
 I would put some configurable options maybe at the command line to change the processing behavior to limit how many recursions or URLs to return.
 Another option would be how to return the results (file, file type, format, etc.)
-* Processing could take a long time, so depending on the first improvement listed it would be nice to maybe give some feedback to the user to let them know work is being done until the processing has either hit any limits or finished processing the website